Online Data Augmentation for Forecasting with Deep Learning: Experiments

 \subsection{Data}

-We use 8 datasets from four databases and forecasting competitions: M1 \cite{makridakis1982accuracy}, M3 \cite{makridakis2000m3}, M4 \cite{makridakis2018m4}, and Tourism \cite{athanasopoulos2011tourism}.
-M1, M3, and M4 are time series databases that come from the Makridakis competitions.
+We use 6 datasets from four databases and forecasting competitions: M1 \cite{makridakis1982accuracy}, M3 \cite{makridakis2000m3}, and Tourism \cite{athanasopoulos2011tourism}.
+M1, and M3 are time series databases that come from the Makridakis competitions.
 These datasets cover different application domains, including industry, demography, and economics.
 Tourism is a database focused on the tourism domain.
 These datasets, which represent standard benchmarks for univariate time series forecasting, are summarised in Table~\ref{tab:data}.

 We focus on databases with low-frequency time series, namely monthly and quarterly time series.
-We exclude time series with an yearly sampling frequency because these do not have a well-defined seasonal period, which is important for the seasonal decomposition method described in Section \ref{sec:3.2}.
-High-frequency time series, such as hourly or daily, may exhibit complex seasonality which can undermine the performance of STL.
-Besides, datasets with low-frequency are the ones that tend to comprise a lower number of observations, and where data augmentation can be more useful.
-Overall, the combined datasets contain 14062121 observations across 75797 univariate time series.

-In terms of forecasting horizon, we set this value to 18 and 8, for monthly and quarterly time series, respectively.
-The input size is set to 24 for monthly time series and 8 for quarterly ones.
-These values correspond to two seasonal cycles.
+These are the ones that tend to comprise a lower number of observations, thus where data augmentation can be more useful.
+Overall, the combined datasets contain 409602 observations across 3797 univariate time series.
+In terms of forecasting horizon, we set this value to 12 and 8, for monthly and quarterly time series, respectively.
+The input size (number of lags) is set to 24 for monthly time series and 8 for quarterly ones.
+These values correspond to two seasonal periods, which provide a robust setup according to previous work \cite{leites2024lag}.